eemb3d/ContactsNodeApp/README.md

 ## Overview

-The following repo was forked using the Node template project developed by my team, with me leading the project to ensure the integration and enhancement of CO/GDS best practices, such as the use of `govuk-frontend`, `@co-digital` modules, and more.
-See [Node Web Template](https://github.com/cabinetoffice/node-web-template).
+The following repo was forked using the [Node Web Template](https://github.com/cabinetoffice/node-web-template).

 ## Task